Composing Task-Agnostic Policies with Deep Reinforcement Learning: Implementation details

 \subsubsection{Pusher}

 In pusher environment, a simple manipulator has to move an object to the target location.
 The primitive policies were to push the object to the bottom and left.
+These low-level policies were obtained via SAC after 0.1 million training steps.
 In this environment, the state information for both primitive policies and the composite policy include the goal location.
 Therefore, $\mathcal{G}$, in this case, is null.
 The reward function is given as:

 where $o_{xy}$, $g_{xy}$, $r_{xy}$, and $u$ are xy-position of object, xy-position of goal, xy-position of arm, and joint-torques.
 The coefficients $\lambda_g$, $\lambda_o$, and $\lambda_{ct}$ are $1.0$, $0.1$, and $0.1$, respectively.